Kamov KA-26 helicopter in 1/72 scale: building the Amodel kit

 With the basic airframe ready, apply a grey base coat to check for any errors, gaps and ridges.
 After that, airbrush the desired scheme colours as desired.

-Here the scrap made missing lower rear cabin section is seen.
+Here the acetate scrap made missing lower rear cabin section is seen.
 Masking tape is set over the "windows" before airbrushing the paint scheme.

 For the VoPo Volkspolizei KA-26 the main colours are white and green.
-For the green I used Revell Aqua 39 green.
+For the green I used Revell Aqua 39 acrylic green.
 The upper roof section is light grey for which Revell Aqua 371 was used.

 Masking tape was used through out.

 The co-axial dual rotor with its mast is a challenge.
-The slots were made a bit larger for the shafts.
+First, the slots were made a bit larger for the shafts.
 I used various bits of Evergreen rod for the pitch rods and a pattern to insure that blades are set at 120 degree angles.
 Also ensure that the lower and upper rotor blades have the (correct) opposite direction.
 The overal rotor was airbrushed light grey with a black leading edge that requires fine steady brush hand painting and the blades got yellow rotor tips.